zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

   This guide was tested using Docker version 20.10.7, but any contemporary Docker version is expected to work.

-* Hardware

-  - We recommend machines have at least 16 GB of memory and 8 GB of hard disk space available when building and running Docker images.

-  - These benchmarks were tested on two desktop machines, an Intel i7-6700K CPU @ 4.00GHz with 16 GB RAM and an Intel i7-8700 CPU @ 3.20GHz with 64GB of RAM.
+* We recommend machines have at least 16 GB of memory and 8 GB of hard disk space available when building and running Docker images.
+These benchmarks were tested on two desktop machines, an Intel i7-6700K CPU @ 4.00GHz with 16 GB RAM and an Intel i7-8700 CPU @ 3.20GHz with 64GB of RAM.

 ## Getting Started